armin-fx/BandedScad/doc/operator.md

 #### helix_extrude [^][contents]
 [helix_extrude]: #helix_extrude-
-Creates a helix with a 2D-polygon similar rotate_extrude.\
+Creates a helix with a 2D-polygon similar rotate_extrude.
 This will generate every segment with operation `hull()` on the 2D-polygon ends.
 It makes sometimes trouble when you want to render the object.
 If you can it is maybe better to use the _function_ [`helix_extrude()`](draft_primitives.md#helix_extrude-).

-modified from Gael Lafond, <https://www.thingiverse.com/thing:2200395>\
+modified from Gael Lafond, <https://www.thingiverse.com/thing:2200395>
 License: CC0 1.0 Universal

+_Arguments:_
 ```OpenSCAD
 helix_extrude (angle, rotations, pitch, height, r, opposite, orientation, slices, convexity, scope, step)
 ```